isomerpages/moe-yishunsec/_parents/PDLP.md

 **Actions required by your child/ward:**

-At least one day before the DMA uninstallation.
+**At least one day before the DMA uninstallation**.
 Please ensure that all data on your child’s/ward’s PLD have been backed-up (e.g. saved on an external storage device or to a cloud storage) prior to the uninstallation.
 This will prevent any loss of important data when the DMA is uninstalled.

-On the day of DMA uninstallation.
-Please ensure that the PLD is switched off from 6.00 a.m. to 11.00 p.m.
+**On the day of DMA uninstallation.** Please ensure that the PLD is switched off from 6:00 am. to 11:00 pm.
 This is to ensure that the uninstallation process, which will be done remotely, can proceed smoothly.

-After the DMA has been uninstalled.
-Starting from the next day after the DMA uninstallation, you may refer to the attached document for instructions to check if the DMA has been successfully uninstalled from your child’s/ward’s PLD.
+**After the DMA has been uninstalled.** Starting from the next day after the DMA uninstallation, you may refer to the attached document for instructions to check if the DMA has been successfully uninstalled from your child’s/ward’s PLD.

 **Technical Support:**